spielmanlab/spielmanlab.github.io/content/project/frankie-picone/index.md

 +++
 Frankie is a former undergraduate research student who graduated in May 2020 with his BS in Biological Sciences from the Department of Biological Sciences, with a minor in Chemistry.
+He is now a Laboratory Assistant at [Salem Botanicals](https://www.salembotanicals.com/).